An Astrologer's Day Exercise Class 11 English: Summary | Questions and Answers) | R. K. Narayan

 One day, he meets Guru Nayak in the evening.
 Guru Nayak demands a satisfactory answer from the astrologer.
 Guru Nayak puts up a bet and promises to provide one rupee to the astrologer.
 Guru Nayak doesn't recognise the astrologer in the evening.
 The astrologer tells Guru Nayak various facts.
 He relates his past incident, his name and address, and the death of the culprit.
 Finally, the astrologer advises him to return to his hometown immediately for his safety.
 The astrologer gets twelve and a half annas from Guru Nayak.
 At home, the astrologer reveals his past events to his wife.
 The astrologer himself had attacked Guru Nayak in the past.
 He has spent many years away from his native village due to the fear of murder.
 But, after convincing Guru Nayak, he feels quite good to be free from the burden of his life.

-READ: ALL STORIES SHORT SUMMARIES
+READ: ALL STORIES CLASS 11 SHORT SUMMARIES

 QUESTIONS AND ANSWERS